GaloisInc/saw-training/SAWManual.rst

 The resulting :saw:ref:`LLVMModule` can be passed into the various functions described below to perform analysis of specific LLVM functions.

+.. saw:type:: LLVMModule

+  A representation of an LLVM module, as loaded by :saw:ref:`llvm_load_module`.

 The LLVM bitcode parser should generally work with LLVM versions between 3.5 and 9.0, though it may be incomplete for some versions.
 Debug metadata has changed somewhat throughout that version range, so is the most likely case of incompleteness.
 We aim to support every version after 3.5, however, so report any parsing failures as `on GitHub <https://github.com/GaloisInc/saw-script/issues>`_.